darrenparkinson/ciscosmartbonding/examples/9-create-ticket-escalated-p1/README.md

-# Create Ticket - Escalated (P1)
+# Create Ticket

-This example demonstrates creating a new, immediately escalated, ticket with a P1 priority and the minimum mandatory fields.
+This example demonstrates creating a new ticket with the minimum mandatory fields.
 You will need the following environment variables:

-* `SMART_BONDING_USERNAME` - the user name given to access the service
+* `SMART_BONDING_CLIENTID` - the client id given to access the service
-* `SMART_BONDING_PASSWORD` - the associated password for the username
+* `SMART_BONDING_SECRET` - the associated secret for the client id
 * `SMART_BONDING_CONTRACT_VALUE` - contract value provided by Cisco
 * `SMART_BONDING_CONTRACT_ELEMENT_VALUE` element value provided by Cisco
 * `SMART_BONDING_FIRSTNAME` - partner account first name, e.g. technical